nikitavoloboev/data/programming-languages/erlang/erlang.md

 - [ErlangRT](https://github.com/kvakvs/ErlangRT) - Attempt to make Erlang runtime (BEAM emulator) in Rust.
 - [BEAM VM Wisdoms](http://beam-wisdoms.clau.se/en/latest/) - In-depth knowledge such as VM internals, memory layout, opcodes etc.
 - [Adopting Erlang](https://adoptingerlang.org/) - Ongoing effort to gather all the resources that will help you use Erlang in a business.
+- [Lumen](https://github.com/lumen/lumen) - New compiler and runtime for BEAM languages.